We cannot solve poverty without solving malnutrition

 Mission in Kenya

-Last month two of our nutritionists traveled to Kenya in order to collect anthropometric data of children attending the Victoria Friendly Montessori school.
-This project is a collaboration between The Green Food Foundation and Victoria Friendly Montessori, supported...
+In 2023, two of our nutrition experts traveled to Kenya to collect anthropometric data from children attending Victoria Friendly Montessori School.
+This project is a collaboration between The Green Food Foundation and Victoria Friendly Montessori, supported by the...

 A nice ‘side-effect’ of the improvement in nutrition: expansion of the green garden by disabled young people who are trained as gardeners.